 - Windows Event Log Files - Windows records important actions of applications and the operating system in event logs.
-You can create event log files to summarize and save the existing event logs (see "To create Windows event log files" on page 90). - System Configuration: The "System Configuration" dialog box (in the "Setup" menu) provides information on: - System Configuration: The "System Configuration" dialog box (in the "System Configuration" menu of the soft front panel) provides information on: - Hardware Info: hardware assemblies - Versions and Options: the status of all software and hardware options installed on your instrument - System Messages: messages on any errors that may have occurred An .xml file with information on the system configuration ("Device Footprint") can be created automatically (using the DIAGnostic: SERVice: SINFo command or as described in "To collect the support information" on page 90). - Error Log: The RSError.log file (in the C:\ProgramData\Rohde-Schwarz\ZNL-FPL\log directory) contains a chronological record of errors. - Support file: a .zip file with important support information can be created automatically (in the C:\ProgramData\Rohde-Schwarz\ZNL-FPL\user directory).
+You can create event log files to summarize and save the existing event logs (see "To create windows event log files" on page 95). - System Configuration: The "System Configuration" dialog box (in the "Setup" menu) provides information on: - Hardware Info: hardware assemblies - Versions and Options: the status of all software and hardware options installed on your instrument - System Messages: messages on any errors that may have occurred An .xml file with information on the system configuration ("Device Footprint") can be created automatically (using the DIAGnostic:SERVice:SINFo command or as described in "To collect the support information" on page 95). - Error Log: The RSError.log file (in the C:\ProgramData\Rohde-Schwarz\ZNL-FPL\log directory) contains a chronological record of errors. - Support file: a .zip file with important support information can be created automatically (in the C:\ProgramData\Rohde-Schwarz\ZNL-FPL\user directory).
 The .zip file contains the system configuration information ("Device Footprint"), the current eeprom data and a screenshot of the screen display.

-Collecting Information for Support
+Collecting information for support